-- A school that is a member of any form of a school cluster or group may submit their application individually, provided that the applicant school has a legal personality. - Several schools from the same school cluster or group may submit their applications individually, provided that each applicant school has its own legal personality. - Application has to be submitted by a person who is an employee of the applicant school (e.g. teacher, school principal, hired project manager). - Be established and operating in any EU-27 Member States and third countries associated with Horizon Europe. - Have not previously received funding from ProBleu or SHORE projects.
-Schools may apply for other open funding opportunities simultaneously; however, they cannot receive funding from more than one projects.
-In such cases, only one application will be selected for funding. - Be a member of the Network of European Blue Schools or outline in the funding proposal under this call how the project meets at least 5 mandatory criteria of the Network of European Blue Schools.
-The schools selected for funding will be automatically certified.
+- A school that is a member of any form of a school cluster or group may submit their application individually, provided that the applicant school has a legal personality. - Several schools from the same school cluster or group may submit their applications individually, provided that each applicant school has its own legal personality. - Application has to be submitted by a person who is an employee of the applicant school (e.g. teacher, school principal, hired project manager).

+- Be established and operating in any of EU-27 Member States as well as the third countries associated with Horizon Europe: Albania, Armenia, Bosnia and Herzegovina, Canada, Faroe Islands, Georgia, Iceland, Israel, Kosovo, Moldova, Montenegro, New Zealand, North Macedonia, Norway, Serbia, Tunisia, Turkey, the UK, and Ukraine. - Have not previously received funding from ProBleu or SHORE projects. - Be a member of the Network of European Blue Schools or outline in the funding proposal under this call how the project meets at least 5 mandatory criteria of the Network of European Blue Schools.
+The application to the Network of European Blue Schools should be submitted no later than the final month of the project implementation.